christoomey/alfred-trello-boards/README.md

 Installation
 ------------

-Clone down the repo and symlink the whole folder into `~/Library/Application Support/Alfred 2/Alfred.alfredpreferences/workflows/`.
+OK, now you're set up.
+Symlink the whole folder into `~/Library/Application Support/Alfred 2/Alfred.alfredpreferences/workflows/` to tell Alfred about it.

 Usage
 -----

-This workflow prosodies two pieces:
+This workflow consists of two pieces:

-- A caching script `cache-trello`
+- A `cache-trello` keyword in Alfred to cache the boards (via `boards.rb`)
-- A script filter to prompt / open boards
+- A `trello` keyword in Alfred to open a specific board

-The boards must be cached before the filter / opening can happen.
+Run `cache-trello` to cache the boards before using the `trello` keyword.